aviaryan/devletters/content/letters/choosing-your-career.md

 keywords: "career,advice,life,work,impact"
 ---

-The more I go through trying to build my career, the more I realize finding your dream "career" is way obvious than it looks.
+The more I go through trying to build my career, the more I realize finding your dream "career" is way simpler than it looks.

 I will give an example.

 Almost everyone wants to be startup founders, you know, running a million/billion dollar business like Elon Musk or Mark Zuckerburg.

-But do you really want to become like them?
+But do you really want to be like them?

 That is, are you ready to take the 16 hour work days their work requires sometime?